jamesbrunet/dirtypipe-writeup/README.md

 ### A bug in the pipe buffer

 The pipe buffer has different flags, one of which (`PIPE_BUF_FLAG_CAN_MERGE`) allows for writing to an existing page.
 Unfortunately, a bug in the Linux kernel does not initialize the pipe buffer's flags in some circumstances.
-Because of this, by writing specialized data to the pipe, this flag can be set in situations where it shouldn't be set.[^redhat]
+Because of this, by writing specialized data to the pipe, this flag can be set in situations where it shouldn't be set.[^6]

 # Exploitation